 View All

-The palm-fringed shores of Sri Lanka have attracted travellers for centuries, drawn to the islands’ natural treasures and extensive cultural heritage.
+For centuries the palm-fringed shores of Sri Lanka have attracted travellers, drawn to the islands’ natural treasures and extensive cultural heritage.
 For a small island Sri Lanka has incredible diversity: idyllic white-sand beaches, mangrove lagoons, mysterious mist-swathed hill country and rainforest rich in wildlife.
 On this comprehensive tour you will see many of Sri Lanka's most significant cultural and natural sights including: the ‘must see’ ancient ruined cities of Mihintale, Anuradhapura and Polonnaruwa, the fascinating northern town of Jaffna, the rock fortress of Sigiriya and the remarkable cave temples in Dambulla.
-Moving south to the cooler southern heartlands, surrounded by tea plantations and mountains, you arrive at the cultural centre of Kandy and continuing further south to the coast the tour concludes in the fascinating, fortified UNESCO town of Galle.
+Moving south to the cooler southern heartlands, surrounded by tea plantations and mountains, you arrive at the cultural centre of Kandy and continuing further south to the coast, the tour concludes in the fascinating, fortified UNESCO town of Galle.

 At a glance